'Google Just Made Gmail the Most Secure Email Provider on the Planet' - Slashdot

 Re: (Score:2)

-good for some, not for others (Score:2)
+good for some, not for others (Score:3)

 Some things just need "good enough" security and the likelihood that anyone cares enough to hack them is a risk you accept for the practical real-world usability of the thing.